 A. If you are a beneficial owner and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether the particular proposal is considered to be a routine matter under applicable rules.
 Brokers and nominees can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine" under applicable rules but not with respect to "non-routine" matters.
-Under applicable rules and interpretations, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
-Accordingly, your broker or nominee may NOT vote your shares on the election of directors (Proposal 1); the advisory vote on executive compensation (Proposal 3); or the advisory vote on the frequency of votes on executive compensation for the Reverse Stock Split (Proposal 2); and the ratification of Marcum LLP as our independent registered public accounting firm for fiscal year 2023 (Proposal 5) even in the absence of your instruction.
+Under applicable rules and interpretations, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation and on the frequency of stockholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
+Accordingly, your broker or nominee may NOT vote your shares on the election of directors (Proposal 1); the issuance of shares for purposes of complying with Nasdaq Listing Rule 5635(b) (Proposal 2); the issuance of shares for purposes of complying with Nasdaq Listing Rule 5635(c) (Proposal 4); or the amendment to the Company's 2018 Equity Incentive Plan (Proposal 5) without your instructions, but may vote your shares on the ratification of Marcum LLP as our independent registered public accounting firm for fiscal year 2024 (Proposal 6) even in the absence of your instruction.